dmitrydwhite/alt-sat-gate/README.md

 const new_gateway = require('../path/to/mt-node-gateway-lib/index.js');

 const my_gateway = new_gateway();

-// my_gateway is now an instance of Major Tom Node Gateway my_gateway.connect_to_mt('wss://you.majortom.cloud', '<your gateway token>');
+// my_gateway is now an instance of Major Tom Node Gateway

+// Now let's connect it to Major Tom, using the WebSocket path and the gateway token you can find
+// in your Major Tom instance, on your gateway's page. my_gateway.connect_to_mt('wss://you.majortom.cloud', '<your gateway token>');
 // If your instance of you.majortom.cloud is protected by basic auth, pass
 // username and password as the third and fourth args to connect_to_mt()

 // This gateway is now connected to Major Tom.
-Tell it what to do when it
-// receives a message from Major Tom.
+Tell it what to do when it receives a message from
+// Major Tom by passing a function to .on_mt_message.
 We'll keep it simple and just log to console: my_gateway.on_mt_message(console.log);

 // You'll now likely see a couple messages: one marked "Internal Message" that is